chesslab/chess-server/docs/autocomplete-white.md

 ## `settings`

-The name of the player with the white pieces.
+The settings as per these options.

-- `White`
+- `White` is the name of the player with the white pieces.

 ---